miferco97/depthimage_to_laserscan/README.md

 depthimage_to_laserscan
 =======================
-Fork adapted to OAk-D depth camera

 Converts a depth image to a laser scan for use with navigation and localization.
+Fork adapted for filtering a noisy depth image before generating a laser scan.

 ROS Wiki Page:
 http://www.ros.org/wiki/depthimage_to_laserscan